metry-io/api-tutorials/Expor-energy-data-from-Metry-API.md

 ## 2. Map meters not yet mapped

 Now you will have to map each meter to the meters in your own databases.
-This is basically done by by storing each meter's `root._id` together with the existing meters in your database.
+This is basically done by storing each meter's `root._id` together with the existing meters in your database.

-The process of mapping every Metry meter with the existing meters in your database usually requires human interaction.
+The process of mapping each Metry meter with the existing meters in your database usually requires human interaction.
 Therefore you should provide the user an interface where this can be accomplished.
 Remember that you can help the user with suggestions using the meta data available for each meter (`ean`, `name`, `address`, `tags`, `type`).